sap-tutorials/Tutorials/tutorials/spa-subscribe-booster/spa-subscribe-booster.md

 9. In the sub-.account ,click on **Instances and Subscriptions** in the menu.
     You get now an overview on the activated services and you can move directly to the **SAP Process Automation** application by clicking on the icon.
+    > SAP Process Automation Application Development workbench which will be your one-stop studio to develop, test, deploy and monitor your processes with different skills like decision, automation, forms etc.

     !![10.1](10.1.png)

-10. SAP Process Automation is now shown up and you can start to automate your Business processes.
+10. You will have the access to the Application Development studio which is a no-code environment from where you can start your development of the business processes.

     !![11.png](11.PNG)